Contact Us Today (424) 372-3112

 Domestic Violence Criminal Court Process in Los Angeles

-The majority of people that are arrested for domestic violence in Los Angeles County are first-time offenders and don't know what to expect moving forward.
+The majority of people who are arrested for domestic violence in Los Angeles County are first-time offenders and don't know what to expect moving forward.
 Most have little or no experience dealing with the criminal justice system and have no idea how the complex court process works.

 In some domestic violence cases involving serious or great bodily injury to the victim, the case will be filed under PC 273.5, known as “corporal injury to a spouse,” which is a “wobbler” that can be filed as either a misdemeanor or felony offense.